【2021 Spring Semester International Student Admission Application Information】

 4. spent a total period of less than two years undertaking an internship that they came to Taiwan to undertake with the approval of the designated central competent authority;

 V. A person who held both foreign and R.O.C. nationalities and applied for annulment of their R.O.C. nationality before the date of effect of the February 1, 2011 amendment to these Regulations may apply for admission as an international student in accordance with the provisions in place before the amendment and is not subject to the restrictions set out in Paragraph 2.

 There is no application fee for international students.
 However, applicants are required to submit the completed application before November 1st, 2020.
 Late submissions will not be considered for Spring semester 2021 admission.
 All of the following items should be submitted at the same time via NKUST Online Application System for International Students.

 One completed application form

-Certificate of Nationality (passport, residence certificate or birth certificate).
+Certificate of Nationality (passport, residence certificate).